-How many times you go to bed, ready to sleep, but then your mind tricks you, and it starts racing just when your head touches the pillow?
+How many times do you go to bed, ready to sleep, but then your mind tricks you, and it starts racing just when your head touches the pillow?
 If your nights are reserved for overthinking and going through to-do lists instead of relaxing, you probably don’t manage to get enough quality sleep.

-Lying in bed doesn’t mean that you are resting if your mind is working against you.
+Lying in bed doesn’t mean that you are resting in your mind is working against you.
 In some cases, anxiety contributes to poor sleep, while in others sleep deprivation causes anxiety.
 What is the primary cause, anxiety, or sleep problems?
 How do they interfere with one another?
 Is it possible to prevent one or both of them?

 Since many are struggling with one or both of these problems, our guide to anxiety and sleep will give you the answers to these, and many other boiling questions.

-Anxiety is a mental disorder which can be considered as one of those modern age diseases since according to the Anxiety And Depression Association of America (ADAA), it affects around 40 million adults, which is 18.1% of our population.
+Anxiety is a mental disorder that can be considered as one of those modern age diseases since according to the Anxiety And Depression Association of America (ADAA), it affects around 40 million adults, which is 18.1% of our population.

-Feeling anxious can be a normal and healthy emotion when it occurs from time to time in certain situations, but when it becomes overwhelming and starts to take over the control, you should not neglect the way you feel.
+Feeling anxious can be a normal and healthy emotion when it occurs from time to time in certain situations, but when it becomes overwhelming and starts to take over control, you should not neglect the way you feel.

 ADAA defined anxiety as a feeling of increased tension and worry thoughts, often followed by increased blood pressure.
 Mild types can be hard to recognize and diagnose, but in more severe cases, these emotions can even hinder normal daily functioning.
 However, it has been estimated that only 37% of people with this disorder receive treatment.